ChargeUp Games debuts as developer-friendly mobile game publisher

 ChargeUp Games is debuting today as a new mobile game publisher that will focus on a developer-friendly strategy in the ultra-competitive $100 billion mobile game industry.

-The new company has a bare bones but experienced team formed from a partnership of developer talent agency Digital Development Management (DDM) and game publishing consultancy Mobile Games Partners.
-ChargeUp will offer better terms to developers and high-touch service in promoting and marketing games, said founders Kevin Flynn and Adam Flanders in an interview with GamesBeat.
+The new company has a bare-bones but experienced team formed from a partnership of developer talent agency Digital Development Management (DDM) and game publishing consultancy Mobile Games Partners.
+ChargeUp will offer better terms to developers in promoting and marketing games, said founders Kevin Flynn and Adam Flanders in an interview with GamesBeat.

 They feel that mobile gaming changed the industry landscape, but traditional publishers didn’t really change their predatory practices, Flynn said.
 They take half the money from indie game developers and then make small efforts to try to acquire new users for a game.
 If the reaction to the user acquisition spending isn’t outstanding, they tend to give up and move on to another game, Flanders said.